 According to Martha, music also has the power to shift your mental state when you’re in a funk.

 “Create your own hit playlist of absolute bangers; songs that pep you up and create ‘feel good’ vibes.
 Make it your own!
 Listen on loud, introduce some movement to your body and sing or dance if it feels right.
 A great way to start the day or lift your energy and mood.”

 When considering both the positive and negative energy in your life it’s also beneficial to divide things into two categories: ‘drainers’ and ‘nourishers’.

 Drainers are “the things, people, activities [and] situations which weigh you down and lower your energy.”
 For example, is your friendship circle draining you?
-Perhaps it’s time to re-evaluate who you surround yourself with.
+If you’re wondering how to stay positive, well, perhaps it’s time to re-evaluate who you surround yourself with.

 “Work on letting go incrementally and reward yourself along the way,” Martha notes.
 “It isn’t always an easy feat!”

 Conversely, nourishers can be defined as the things that spark joy in your life.
 “Within yourself, what would you like to start hearing more often?”